 Adaptation: While public sector bodies have variable degrees of influence in relation to adaptation, all public bodies need to be resilient to future climate risks and ensure business continuity for service delivery and the exercise of functions.
 In exercising their functions, public bodies must act in the way best calculated to deliver any statutory adaptation programme.
 Scotland's first statutory Climate Change Adaptation Programme (SCCAP), was published in 2014.
-The current programme, Climate Ready

-Scotland: climate change adaptation programme 2019-2024 establishes Scottish Government objectives, policies and proposals to tackle climate change impacts, informed by the second UK Climate Change Risk Assessment (CCRA), published in 2017.
+The current programme, Climate Ready Scotland: climate change adaptation programme 2019-2024 establishes Scottish Government objectives, policies and proposals to tackle climate change impacts, informed by the second UK Climate Change Risk Assessment (CCRA), published in 2017.
 The UK Government is required, under the 2008 Climate Change Act, to publish a CCRA every five years.
-The third CCRA is due in 2022 and will be based on the Independent Assessment of UK Climate Risk and national summaries, including the National Summary for Scotland that assesses 61 climate change risks and opportunities for Scotland.
+The third CCRA UK Climate Change Risk Assessment 2022 - GOV.UK (www.gov.uk) was published in 2022 and was based on the Independent Assessment of UK Climate Risk and national summaries, including the National Summary for Scotland that assesses 61 climate change risks and opportunities for Scotland.